audaxis/ikpdb/docs/cloud9_user_guide.rst

 Here you can modify:

 * *Line 5* with the full path of you python interpreter, if you use virtualenv.
-* *Line 8 and 21" if you need to modify IKPdb's network port.
+* *Line 8 and 21* if you need to modify IKPdb's network port.

 Source files mapping
 ____________________

 On Cloud9, IKPd working directory is set to Cloud9 workspace folder.
-If you create Custom runner do do the same.
+If you create Custom runner don't forget to do the same.

-See :ref:`source-file-mapping` for more information on this subject.
+See :ref:`source-files-mapping` for more information on this subject.

 Debugger usage instructions